jsmootiv/jsmootiv.github.io/_posts/2017-05-30-what-you-need-to-know-to-get-started-in-cryptocurrencies.md

 Seems like there is some room for growth, let's dig deeper.

 There are 7 billion people in the world, but currently [there are just over 15 million Bitcoin wallets](https://blockchain.info/charts/my-wallet-n-users).
-That means that there could oldy be wallets for 0.2% people in the world --though most of the wallets are probably held by a smaller group of people.
+That means that there could only be wallets for 0.2% people in the world --though most of the wallets are probably held by a smaller group of people.

 ![Total Bitcoin wallets]({{ "/assets/images/bitcoin_wallet_users_may_17.png" | absolute_url }})